CSS Margin

 • Values:

-• Length values: Defined in units like px, em, rem, %, etc. (e.g., margin: 10px;).
+• Length values: Length measurements can be expressed using various units such as px, em, rem, %, etc. (e.g., margin: 10px;).

 • Auto: The browser calculates the margin.
 Often used for centering elements horizontally.